 a.
 Budgeting for Boundary and Encroachments.
-Boundary maintenance and encroachment enforcement will be budgeted across business lines.
-Maintenance of real estate boundaries and encroachment resolution for fee boundary and fee encroachments will be budgeted under the ENS business line through ES CW-IFD where a natural resources program exists.
+Boundary maintenance and encroachment enforcement will be budgeted across BLs.
+Maintenance of real estate boundaries and encroachment resolution for fee boundary and fee encroachments will be budgeted under the ENS BL through ES CW-IFD where a natural resources program exists.
 Maintenance of boundaries and encroachment resolution for flowage easements and other real estate, other than fee interest, will be budgeted under the FRM or NAV if an FRM mission is not present.
-All business lines will use the same risk informed matrices.
+All BLs will use the same risk informed matrices.